-Leib has three decades of experience representing top-tier insurance companies to optimize recoveries of commercial insurance premiums, deductibles, and subrogation claims.
-With state-of-the-art technology and specialized recovery teams, we deliver the highest “net-back” returns in the industry.
-We are members of the National Association of Subrogation Professionals, and IASA, and recognized by A.M.
-Best for our expertise.
+Leib has three decades of experience representing top companies to optimize commercial insurance premiums, deductibles, and subrogation claims recoveries.
+Using state-of-the-art technology and specialized recovery teams, we deliver the industry’s highest “net-back” returns.

 What is Subrogation?

-Subrogation (or “subro”) is when the insurance company substitutes for the insured and assumes the legal right to pursue an individual or organization for an insurance loss.
-The way it works is that the insurer pays for the claim losses and pursues the party that caused the damages to recover the money paid from the third party that caused the loss.
+Subrogation is when the insurance company or self-insured party substitutes for the insured and assumes the legal right to pursue an individual or organization for an insurance loss.
+The way it works is that the insurer pays for the claim losses and then pursues the party that caused the damages to recover the money paid from the third party that caused the loss.
 Subrogation is a technique used by insurance companies to reclaim the money paid out for insurance claims.
-Three parties are involved: the policyholder, the insurance company, and the party responsible for the damages or their insurance company.
+Three parties are involved: the policyholder, the insurance company, and the party responsible for the damages (or their insurance company).
 Your insurance policy will explain your insurer’s right to use subrogation and in what situations.

 - If a third party’s negligence causes injury to a worker who then collects on Workers Compensation insurance, the insurance company can represent the injured worker in court to get back the money from the party at fault or their insurance company.

-Waiver of Subrogation?
-Some business contracts, such as in construction and leasing, may include a provision that waives the insurance carrier’s right to pursue subrogation.
+What is a Waiver of Subrogation?
+Some business contracts, such as construction and leasing, may include a provision that waives the insurance carrier’s right to pursue subrogation.
 The insurance company may charge more for this kind of endorsement.